aleksify/pushswap-disorder/README.md

 Testing with specific disorder values is non-trivial, and the subject only demonstrates how to test with random data — which always lands close to a disorder of ~0.5.
 As a result:

 - Most students never test specific disorder ranges at all.
-- Those who do often use deeply flawed approaches.
-A common mistake: to generate "20% disorder," they concatenate 80% of a sorted array with 20% of a reverse-sorted array.
+- Those who do often use flawed approaches.
+E.g. they generate "20% disorder," they concatenate 80% of a sorted array with 20% of a reverse-sorted array.
 The resulting disorder metric reads as 20%, but the data is trivially sortable by any algorithm and bears no resemblance to real-world random data with 20% disorder.

 ## What This Tool Does